muhme/joomla-branches-tester/README.md

 ## Contact

 Don't hesitate to ask if you have any questions or comments.
 If you encounter any problems or have suggestions for enhancements, please feel free to [open an issue](../../issues).

+"A day without a smile is a wasted day." :smile:<br />
+Charlie Chaplin